 Students are strongly encouraged to attend meetings of their local, state, and national dietetic associations.
 Students may also have opportunities to attend other professional presentations and seminars of interest to them.
-Attendance at a seminar that affects the scheduled supervised practice hours must be approved by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus before registering for an event.
+Attendance at a seminar that affects the scheduled supervised practice hours must be approved by the Director of Dietetics Program before registering for an event.
 Tuition for the seminar is the student's responsibility.